NOAA-GSL/METstat2json/docs/development-notes.md

 The descIndex is used to trim the desc field to 10 characters.

 The parseLine function also uses the GetId function to determine the id of the data line.
-The id is derived from the headerData minus the dataKey fields and is returned in the form of a VxMetaDa ta struct.
-The VxMetaData struct is then converted to a map[string]interface{} so that it can be passed to the GetDocForId function without the GetDocForId function needing to know the VxMetaData struct type.
+The id is derived from the headerData minus the dataKey fields and is returned in the form of a VxMetaData struct.
+The VxMetaData struct is then converted to a map[string]interface{} so that it can be passed to the NewDocForId function without the NewDocForId function needing to know the VxMetaData struct type.

 There are a couple of utility functions that are used to get the headerData without the NA values and to convert the VxMetaData struct.
 A document pointer is required as a place to store the parsed data.
 If the document is nil, a new document is created.